calysteau/getCitiesNearBy/README.md

 ## Data Source

-The data used by this microservice is sourced from the official postal codes dataset provided by the French government.
+The data used by this microservice is sourced from the official postal codes dataset.
 For more details or to access the raw dataset, you can visit the official link: [Base officielle des codes postaux](https://www.data.gouv.fr/fr/datasets/base-officielle-des-codes-postaux/).
 We'd like to extend our gratitude to the contributors and maintainers of this dataset for making it publicly available, thereby aiding in the development of services like ours.